leahemerson/GPS-Jingle/README.md

    This will create a file called "FINAL0.wav" in the folder of gpxstats.gpx If you have multiple gpx files the song names will be incremented in the order they are entered (FINAL0, FINAL1, FINAL2...)

-I have found that iTunes plays the file automatically, however, there are .wav to .mp3 converters online for a more convenient format.

 ### Issues: